 The major part of the revenues for a medical practice comes from the medical claims that are submitted to the insurance companies.
-But, it has often been seen that most practices lose out on a large amount of money due to the denial of medical claims.
-This can have serious repercussions on the revenue generation, which is why experts believe that all medical practices should have a perfect denial management strategy in place.
+But it has often been seen that most practices lose out on a large amount of money due to the denial of medical claims.
+This can have serious repercussions on revenue generation, which is why experts believe that all medical practices should have a perfect denial management strategy in place.

 Track the Underlying Cause:

 Claims are not denied unless there is an important underlying reason.
 This could often be because the patients are not well aware of the whole claims mechanism.
 At other times, it could be because the medical staff may have overlooked a regulation or been unaware of a sudden change.
 Understanding the underlying reason for claim denial is what is required in order to begin the process of efficient healthcare denial management.

 Automation and Streamlining of Denials: